YaelDillies/LeanAPAP/README.md

 The formal system which we are using as a target system is Lean's dependent type theory.
 Lean is a project being developed at AWS and Microsoft Research by Leonardo de Moura and his team.

-At this stage, mathlib4 contains all the background material that we need.
-However, not all quality-of-life improvements that we know from Lean 3 have made it to Lean 4 (yet) and Lean 4 suffers from its own problems that currently make it unsuitable for new formalisation of research-level mathematics.
-As a consequence, we are sticking to Lean 3 until the project is complete.
-Then we will port it to Lean 4 in order to upstream our basic results.

 ## Content of this project

 This project currently contains about 3k lines of Lean code about the discrete (difference)